UC: Undercover

 UC: Undercover is an American procedural drama television series created by Shane Salerno and Don Winslow.
 The series premiered on the NBC network on September 30, 2001.
 The series ran for one season of 13 episodes, finishing its run on March 23, 2002.
 It focused on the secret lives and private demons of an elite Justice Department crime-fighting unit that confronted the United States' deadliest, most untouchable lawbreakers by going undercover to bust them.

 The screenplays were either solely written or co-written by Salerno.
-James Bond composer David Arnold wrote the main title theme and scored the pilot episode.
+The main title theme song was written by English composer David Arnold (composer for five James Bond films and the TV series Sherlock, among many others) who also scored the pilot episode.
 Salerno said the show was a "very music driven series."
-UC: Undercover was a production of NBC Studios, in association with Jersey Television, Chasing Time Pictures, Regency Television, and 20th Century Fox Television.
-The series' short but popular run ended when it was canceled by the network.
-The show developed a passionate following overseas and continues to run on FX International.

 Plot

 The unit is headed by authoritative Frank Donovan (Oded Fehr), with undercover agents Jake Shaw (Jon Seda) and Alex Cross (Vera Farmiga), psychological profiler Monica Davis (Bruklin Harris), and young techno-wizard Cody (Jarrad Paul), who runs all of the high-tech surveillance operations.

 As a federal team, the group responds to emergencies all over the country: taking down elite bank robbers, drug kingpins, domestic terrorists, spies, jewel thieves, and corrupt cops.
 The drama's character-driven storylines emphasize the taut, cat-and-mouse game played by the undercover agents as they attempt to infiltrate the lives of a gallery of criminals, including murderous master thief Jack "Sonny" Walker (William Forsythe) and imprisoned drug lord Carlos Cortez (Steven Bauer).

 The series also explores the psychological toll undercover work takes on the agents who play this deadly game of false identities and who commit treachery as a daily profession for the greater good.
 The team often butts heads with Paul Bloom (Brian Markinson), their obstructive and fiercely ambitious Justice Department boss.